 Address: High Street, St. Albans

-A short walk away is the Roman Theatre, the only visible example of its kind in Britain.
+Also in Verulamium Park and just a short walk away is the Roman Theatre, the only visible example of its kind in Britain.
 Linked to two temples, the theater was used for religious festivals, armed combat, and wild animal shows.
-Also worth checking out is Britain's oldest inn, Ye Olde Fighting Cocks Inn.
-Built in 1539 and located just across the river, the building's foundations date from AD 793, and tunnels once ran between the cathedral and the inn's cellars.
+Nearby is the Hypocaust, a remarkable piece of Romana engineering designed to heat buildings.

 Address: St. Michaels Street, St. Albans

 Official site: www.stalbansmuseums.org.uk/verulamium